Safety After a Storm

 Food Safety: Preventing Food-Borne Diseases

-• If fresh fruits, vegetables and other produce have come into contact with floodwater, discard them.
+• The Mississippi State Department of Health advises throwing away all fresh food including fruits, vegetables and other produce that may have come into contact with storm waters.

 • Throw away all screw cap or crimp cap containers that may have been submerged.

-• If you lost power, discard any cold or cool food that has warmed.
+• Discard any cold or cool food that has warmed.
 Food that is still frozen or cold (45 degrees Fahrenheit or less) is safe to prepare.

 • Undamaged, commercially canned foods can be saved if you remove the labels and then disinfect the cans in a bleach solution.
-Use one-quarter cup of bleach in one gallon of water.
+Use ¼ cup of bleach in one gallon of water; re-label the cans including expiration date and type of food.
 Assume that home-canned food is unsafe.

 Preventing Waterborne Illness